 The Farm Security and Rural Investment Act of 2002 allows states the option to establish a Simplified Reporting System for SNAP.
-Effective December 2015, Mid-Point Reporting (MPR) replaces EZ REDE as Illinois' Simplified Reporting System for SNAP.
+Effective December 2015, Mid-Point Reporting (MPR) replaced EZ REDE as Illinois' Simplified Reporting System for SNAP.

-The income amount for the next 12-months is based on the income received in the last 30 days, unless the unit reports a change.
+- The income amount for the next 12 months is based on the income received in the last 30 days, unless the unit reports a change.
 If a change is reported use best estimate based on the client's statement; see PM 13-02-03.

 NOTE: For redeterminations on TANF Earned Income cases without SNAP benefits, see PM 19-02-01-c.

-When income exceeds the unit's Gross Monthly Income Standard in a calendar month, the SNAP unit must report this to the local office by the 10th calendar day of the next month.
+When income exceeds the SNAP household's Gross Monthly Income Standard in a calendar month, the SNAP household must report this to the Family Community Resource Center (FCRC) by the 10th calendar day of the next month.